Article's Content

 Just like there’s a range of written assets you can create using a content workflow, there are plenty of reasons for creating video content.
 Statista recently revealed its Q2 2023 statistics for weekly content consumption by video type.

 While music videos, comedy clips, viral memes, and sports highlights take up lots of attention, there are plenty of formats that brands can use to capture user attention and interest.
+The growth of video apps and video-on-demand platforms has boosted the demand for diverse types of videos.
 Among the many types available, there are:

 It’s also important to note that these videos can come in a variety of formats, like live-action, animated, screenshots, and more.
+Plus, depending on your budget, you can outsource video production and editing or use online video editors or promo video templates if you want to keep it in-house.
 The format used will depend on your audience and the end goal of your content, among other factors.

 Seven Tips and Techniques for Video Creation